zarpafantasma/corpus_rythmos/README.md

 ### List of Active Applications

 #### 1. RTM CLIMATE (Atmospheric Monitor)
 The first operational implementation of RTM Theory,a comprehensive implementation of RTM Theory applied to Rhythmic Meteorology and extreme climate physics.
-This unified dual-module system scans real-time satellite telemetry to detect topological fractures in the atmosphere—predicting hurricane rapid intensification with a ~11.6-hour lead time—while also tracking extreme atmospheric phase transitions.
+This unified dual-module system scans real-time satellite telemetry to detect topological fractures in the atmosphere, predicting hurricane rapid intensification with a ~11.6-hour lead time, while also tracking extreme atmospheric phase transitions.

 > **NOTICE: This is a strictly academic research tool for multiscale atmospheric thermodynamics.
 It is designed for theoretical meteorological validation and does not abuse, spam, or mass-scrape commercial data APIs.**